luraess/julia-parallel-course-EGU21/README.md

 ```
 > 💡 Various macros `@(...)` permit to deal with the low-level technicalities and the `USE_GPU` flag enables to switch between CPU and GPU backend.

 The resulting code is short and readable and solves the "two-language problem"; development and production code implementations are regrouped into a single code.

+🚧 WIP - add time to solution for # of iters on various resolution to compare with CPU version.

 ⤴️ [_back to course material_](#short-course-material)